Lyther/MoreTradition---Reborn/README.md

 I've noticed a few issues during play so far, some of which have been fixed, but others have not yet had time to be tweaked.

-* English localization translation - 15%
+* English localization translation - 25%
 * The capital's traditions are adapted to events such as capital relocation and loss of capital - 0%
+* Automatically adds artificial psionic and artificial prosthetic traits to all species in the empire - 0%

 If you find any other bugs/issues, please feel free to give feedback in the comment section and I will fix them as soon as possible.